CONFIDE: Contextual Finite Differences Modelling of PDEs

 The second type of data-driven methods are approaches that utilize PDE forms known beforehand to some extent.
 Works that adopt this approach can usually utilize the given mechanistic knowledge and provide reliable predictions, ability to generalize to unseen data, and in some cases even reveal part of the underlying PDE coefficient functions.
 However, their main limitation is that they assume the entire training dataset is generated by a single coefficient function and only differ in the initial conditions (or possibly boundary conditions).
 PDE-NET \citep{long2018pde}, its followup PDE-NET2 \citep{long2019pde}, DISCOVER \citep{du2022discover}, PINO \citep{li2021physics} and sparse-optimization methods \citep{schaeffer2017learning,rudy2017data} (expanding the idea originally presented on ODEs \cite{brunton2016discovering,champion2019data}), are not given the PDE system, but instead aim to learn some representation of the underlying PDE as a linear combination of base functions and derivatives of the PDE state.
-PINN \citep{raissi2019physics} and NeuralPDE \citep{zubov2021neuralpde} assume full knowledge of the underlying PDE including the its coefficients, and aim to replace the numerical PDE solver by a fast and reliable model.
+PINN \citep{raissi2019physics} and NeuralPDE \citep{zubov2021neuralpde} assume full knowledge of the underlying PDE including its coefficients, and aim to replace the numerical PDE solver by a fast and reliable model.
 They also provide a scheme for finding the PDE parameters as scalars, but assume the entire dataset is generated by a single coefficient value, while we assume each sample is generated with different coefficient values which could be functions of time, space and state (as described in \eqref{eq:general_PDE}).
 In \citet{negiar2022learning}, the authors incorporate knowledge of the PDE structure as a hard constraint while learning to predict the solution to the PDE.
 Similarly, Learning-informed PDEs \citep{dong2022optimization,aarset2022learning} suggest a method that assumes full knowledge of the PDE derivatives and their coefficient functions, and infers the free coefficient function (namely $p_0(x,t,u)$ in \eqref{eq:general_PDE}).
 In \citep{lim2022physics}, the authors apply a finite difference approach to PINNs.
+Another approach for learning the solution to PDEs, that also uses a neural representation, is introduced in \citep{chen2022crom}.
+Recently, in \citep{subramanian2023towards}, the authors have suggested a Foundation Model framework for predicting solutions of PDEs.

 The last line of work, and closer in spirit to ours, includes context-aware methods that assume some mechanistic knowledge, with each sample in the train set generated by different PDE coefficients (we also refer to this concept as having different context) and initial conditions.
 CoDA \citep{kirchmeyer2022generalizing} provides the ability to form predictions of signals with unseen contexts, but does not directly identify the PDE parameters.
 GOKU \citep{linial2021generative} and ALPS \citep{yanglearning} provide context-aware inference of signals with ODE dynamics, when the observed signals are not the ODE variables directly.
 Another important paper introduces the APHYNITY algorithm \citep{yin2021augmenting}, which also presents an approach to inferring PDE parameters from data.
 This work handles the scenario of fixed coefficients, as opposed to our ability to handle coefficients that are functions.
 Also, the case of coefficients that differ between samples is addressed only briefly, with a fixed, rather high, context ratio.